 Round 1 of the Solar Energy Innovation Network

-The first round of the Solar Energy Innovation Network comprises nine teams that are developing new ways for solar energy to improve the affordability, reliability, and resiliency of the electric grid.
+In the first round of the Solar Energy Innovation Network (SEIN), nine teams developed new ways to improve the affordability, reliability, and resiliency of solar energy on the electric grid while moving toward ambitious solar adoption goals.

-In addition to team-level efforts, the Innovation Network is producing products and tools to address questions identified by multiple teams, including:
+In addition to team-level efforts, the Innovation Network produced products and tools to address questions identified by Round 1 teams, including:

 - Understanding the potential impact of EVs on electricity demand